Skip to main content

 Treatment for heart failure - sacubitril/valsartan (Entresto)

-Adding sacubitril/valsartan to optimal chronic heart failure therapy provides better clinical outcomes for patients than can be achieved with current treatment.
+Adding sacubitril/valsartan to optimal chronic heart failure therapy provides better clinical outcomes for patients than can be achieved using treatment without this medicine.

-This case study looks at the use of sacubitril/valsartan (brand name: Entresto), which is recommended as replacement for ACEi or ARB in patients with reduced ejection fracture heart failure who remain symptomatic on current best therapy.
+This case study looks at the use of sacubitril/valsartan (brand name: Entresto), which is recommended as replacement for ACEi or ARB in patients with reduced ejection fraction heart failure who remain symptomatic on optimal therapy without Entresto.

 Mr H, a 62-year-old Māori man, is at your clinic for a repeat of his usual medications for hypertension and heart failure.

 You are reviewing your notes ahead of the appointment.
-Mr H was seen last month by Cardiology for follow-up of his longstanding heart failure, and the clinic letter mentions that he may be a candidate for a new medication, Entresto.
+Mr H was seen last month by Cardiology for follow-up of his longstanding heart failure, and the clinic letter mentions that he may be a candidate for Entresto.

 Mr H is compliant with his medicines.
-He currently takes frusemide 40mg, cilazapril 5mg, bisoprolol 10mg, and spironolactone 25mg daily.
+He currently takes furosemide 40mg, perindopril 8mg, bisoprolol 10mg.

 Entresto